PetrSeifert/AI-Digi-Ellie/README.md

 1. Create an Azure account and subscribe to Azure Cognitive Services
 2. Create a Speech Service resource in your preferred region
 3. Get your subscription key and region from the Azure portal
-4. Set the required environment variables for TTS and/or STT
+4. Set the required environment variables for TTS and STT

 ## Running the Bot